DARA-Project/BTCD-Applications/README.md

 [btcdRPCScript.go](https://github.com/sumahmood/Directed-Studies/blob/master/peer/btcdRPCScript.go) - This script basically uses [this script](https://github.com/btcsuite/btcd/blob/master/rpcclient/examples/btcwalletwebsockets/main.go) to try to connect to a running local RPC server using websockets.
 It gets a list of unspent transactions and shuts down the connection with the server after 10 seconds.

-[peer.go](https://github.com/sumahmood/Directed-Studies/blob/master/peer/peer.go) - This is my solution for WT2 2016 CPSC 416 A2.
-It was the first part of my directed studies term, so I just kept it here for completeness.
-It's not relevant to BTCD.

-[peerFile](https://github.com/sumahmood/Directed-Studies/blob/master/peer/peersFile) - This file contains the IP and port of the peers for the aforementioned assignment.
-Once again, feel free to ignore this.

-[rpc.cert](https://github.com/sumahmood/Directed-Studies/blob/master/peer/rpc.cert) - This is the rpc.cert file for the BTCD server.
-This shouldn't strictly be necessary as the ~/.btcd/rpc.cert is what's used for the server, but I just kept this here from an earlier failed install.
-Can probably be deleted, but it's not really necessary as the cert file is linked to the ~/.btcd folder.

-[sever](https://github.com/sumahmood/Directed-Studies/blob/master/peer/server) - Binary file for the 416 assignment server.
-Just ignore it.

 <a name="testA" />

 **4.2 testA**